-Born in Orange County, Janet Moreno grew up in Lake Elsinore before attending Cal State San Marcos.
-She graduated in 2016 with a B.S. degree in Business Administration.
+Janet Moreno grew up in Southern California and attended Cal State San Marcos where she graduated with a B.S. degree in Business Administration.
 Prior to joining the TCG team, Janet worked in veterinary management for 10 years.
-As a Human Resources Specialist, Janet makes sure that the TCG team can fully enjoy the numerous perks of working for one of San Diego’s best companies!
+As a Human Resources and Payroll Supervisor, Janet makes sure that the TCG team can fully enjoy the numerous perks of working for one of San Diego’s best companies!
 Janet’s favorite thing about TCG is the company’s investment in its employees.
 “Companies who put this much effort forward really care about their employees.
-Who wouldn’t want to be part of a culture where innovation is encouraged?
-Having fun while doing it is part of the culture!"
+Who wouldn’t want to be part of a culture where innovation, fun, and failure are encouraged?!"

 Nick Neal has lived in San Diego since he was seven years old, but he stays true to his hometown roots by rooting for the Pittsburgh Steelers.
 When he started his career out of college, he noticed a growing demand for people who knew how to make the most out of data, and he worked to expand his skills in data analysis.
 He’s enjoyed a career in the field ever since.
 At The Control Group, he leverages data to help us make better business decisions.
 When he’s not making sense of numbers, Nick likes to spend his time outdoors, seeking new food experiences, and learning new things.
 Why the Control Group?
 Nick says that he's drawn to the potential of the business, its success so far, and the agility of an organization owned by co-founders.